parvez-k0/parvez-k0/README.md

 **Excel Data Analysis Project:** In this repository, I’m excited to share my Excel data analysis projects.
 These projects highlight my ability to use Excel for organizing, analyzing, and visualizing data effectively.

-**Python Data Analysis Project:** A team project aimed at automating store operations.
+**Python Data Analysis Project:** In this repository, I’m excited to share my python data analysis and web scraping projects.
+These projects highlight my ability to use pythona and it libraries for organizing, analyzing, and visualizing data effectively

 # Skills